sebastianluszczek/graphQL_express.js_mongoDB/README.md

 > This project may serve as a boilerplate for future more complex projects.

-> On branch "films" is much more complicated code with 3 connected DB collections.
 > In future I will add documentation for api and Front-End Vue Client

 ---